Q. What is the Cisco

 Q. What is meant by “cloud readiness,” and what characteristics are used to assess regions’ ability to support cloud services?

 A. The cloud readiness segment of the Cisco GCI study offers regional and some country-level views of the fundamental performance factors required for broadband and mobile networks to deliver next-generation cloud services.
-The enhancements and reliability of these performance factors will support the increased adoption of business-grade and consumer-grade cloud computing.
-For instance, it is important for consumers to be able to download music and videos on the road as well as for business users to have continuous access to videoconferencing and mission-critical customer relationship management (CRM) and enterprise resource planning (ERP) systems.
-Download and upload speeds as well as latencies are vital measures to assess the network capabilities of cloud readiness.
+Increased adoption of business-grade and consumer-grade cloud computing often depends on these enhancements and the reliability of these performance factors.
+For instance, it is important for consumers to be able to download music and videos on the road, as well as for business users to have continuous access to videoconferencing and mission-critical customer relationship management (CRM) and enterprise resource planning (ERP) systems.
+Download speeds, upload speeds, and latencies are vital metrics when assessing the network capabilities of cloud readiness.

-Over 90 million records from Ookla, Cisco’s GIST application, and the International Telecommunication Union (ITU) were analyzed from 150 countries.
-Regional cloud readiness values (calculated as an average of country-level values within a particular region) are included in the primary Cisco GCI report.
+Over 250 million records from Ookla, along with inputs from the Cisco Data Meter application, Ovum/Informa, Synergy Research, PointTopic, United Nations (UN), World Bank, NetCraft, International Telecommunication Union (ITU), Internal Labor Organization (ILO), and other sources were analyzed from more than 150 countries to understand cloud readiness.
+Regional cloud readiness values (calculated as an average of country-level values within a particular region) are included in the Cisco Global Cloud Index: Forecast and Methodology, 2014–2019.
 Individual countries may have slightly or significantly higher or lower averages compared to the regional averages for download speed, upload speed, and network latency.
 For country-level data, please refer to the Cisco GCI Supplement: Cloud Readiness Regional Details.
-The major cloud readiness broadband characteristics and performance factors included in this study are as follows.
+The major cloud readiness characteristics and performance factors included in this study are as follows.

-● Broadband ubiquity: This indicator measures fixed and mobile broadband penetration while considering population demographics to assess the pervasiveness and expected connectivity in various regions.
+● Internet ubiquity: This indicator measures fixed and mobile Internet penetration while considering population demographics to assess the pervasiveness and expected connectivity in various regions.

-● Download speed: With increased adoption of mobile and fixed bandwidth-intensive applications, end user download speed is an important characteristic.
-This indicator will continue to be critical for the quality of service delivered to virtual machines, CRM and ERP cloud platforms for businesses, and video download and content retrieval cloud services for consumers.
+● Download speed: With increased adoption of mobile and fixed bandwidth-intensive applications, end-user download speed is an important characteristic.
+This indicator will continue to be critical for the quality of service delivered to virtual machines or containers, CRM and ERP cloud platforms for businesses, and video download and content retrieval cloud services for consumers.

 ● Upload speed: With the increased adoption of virtual machines, tablets, and videoconferencing in enterprises, as well as by consumers on both fixed and mobile networks, upload speeds are especially critical for delivery of content to the cloud.